Asynchronous Opinion Dynamics in Social Networks: Abstract

 \section{Abstract}

-Opinion spreading in a society decides the fate of elections, the success of products, and the impact of political or social movements.
-The model by Hegselmann and Krause is a well-known theoretical model to study such opinion formation processes in social networks.
-In contrast to many other theoretical models, it does not converge towards a situation where all agents agree on the same opinion.
-Instead, it assumes that people find an opinion reasonable if and only if it is close to their own.
-The system converges towards a stable situation where agents sharing the same opinion form a cluster, and agents in different clusters do not \mbox{influence each other.}
+{Opinion spreading in a society decides the fate of elections, the success of products, and the impact of political or social movements.
+A prominent model to study opinion formation processes is due to Hegselmann and Krause.
+It has the distinguishing feature that stable states do not necessarily show consensus, i.e., the population of agents might not agree on the same opinion.

-We focus on the social variant of the Hegselmann-Krause model where agents are connected by a social network and their opinions evolve in an iterative process.
-When activated, an agent adopts the average of the opinions of its neighbors having a similar opinion.
-By this, the set of influencing neighbors of an agent may change over time.
-To the best of our knowledge, social Hegselmann-Krause systems with asynchronous opinion updates have only been studied with the complete graph as social network.
-We show that such opinion dynamics with random agent activation are guaranteed to converge for any social network.
-We provide an upper bound of $\Oh(n|E|^2 (\eps/\delta)^2)$ on the expected number of opinion updates until convergence, where $|E|$ is the number of edges of the social network.
-For the complete social network we show a bound of $\Oh(n^3(n^2 + (\eps/\delta)^2))$ that represents a major improvement over the previously best upper bound of $\Oh(n^9 (\eps/\delta)^2)$.
-Our bounds are complemented by simulations that indicate asymptotically matching lower bounds.
+We focus on the social variant of the Hegselmann-Krause model.
+There are $n$ agents, which are connected by a social network.
+Their opinions evolve in an iterative, asynchronous process, in which agents are activated one after another at random.
+When activated, an agent adopts the average of the opinions of its neighbors having a similar opinion (where similarity of opinions is defined using a parameter $\eps$).
+Thus, the set of influencing neighbors of an agent may change over time.

+We show that such opinion dynamics are guaranteed to converge for any social network.
+We provide an upper bound of $\Oh(n\lvert E\rvert ^2 (\eps/\delta)^2)$ on the expected number of opinion updates until convergence to a stable state, where $\lvert E\rvert$ is the number of edges of the social network, and $\delta$ is a parameter of the stability concept.
+For the complete social network we show a bound of $\Oh(n^3(n^2 + (\eps/\delta)^2))$ that represents a major improvement over the previously best upper bound of $\Oh(n^9 (\eps/\delta)^2)$. }